markbarnes/sermon-browser/readme.txt

 max_input_time = 600
 memory_limit = 48M`

-#### Why are my MP3 files are appearing as an icon, rather than as a player, as I've seen on other SermonBrowser sites? ####
-You need to install and activate your favourite WordPress MP3 plugin.
-If you're not using the recommended the [1PixelOut Audio Player](http://wpaudioplayer.com/), you'll also need to update the MP3 shortcode on the options page.
-SermonBrowser supports any WordPress MP3 player that allows you add the player by entering shortcodes in a post or page.
+= Why are my MP3 files are appearing as an icon, rather than as a player, as I've seen on other SermonBrowser sites? = If you are using a version of WordPress older than 3.6, you need to install and activate your favourite WordPress MP3 plugin.
+WordPress 3.6 has the MediaElement.js player built-in; if you are running an older version of WordPress, you can install the [Mediaelement.js plugin](https://wordpress.org/plugins/media-element-html5-video-and-audio-player/).
+SermonBrowser also supports any WordPress MP3 player that allows you add the player by entering shortcodes in a post or page.
+To use a different media player plugin, change the MP3 shortcode setting on the Sermons, Options admin page.

-#### How do I change the Bible version from the ESV? ####
-Several Bible versions are supported by Sermon Browser.
+= How do I change the Bible version from the ESV? = Several Bible versions are supported by Sermon Browser.
 To switch to a different version, go to Options, and edit the single template.
 Replace `[esvtext]` with the appropriate template tag for the alternative version.(Template tags are listed on the `Customisation` page of this site).
 For example, to switch to the KJV, use the tag `[kjvtext]`.
 Thanks go to Crossway for providing access to the ESV, bible.org for the NET Bible.
 Other versions are supplied by SermonBrowser itself.

+There are lots of other versions available in non-English languages.
+[This forum post](http://www.sermonbrowser.com/forum/sermon-browser-support/german-bible-support/#p19464) describes what is available and how to add a new version to your Sermon Browser installation.

 If you're desperate to use other versions not currently supported, you can manage it using other WordPress plugins (albeit with reduced functionality).
 The eBibleicious plugin allows for NASB, MSG, KJV, NKJV, ESV, HCSB, and NCV (use it in 'snippet' mode).
 However, there are three disadvantages.
 (1) To use it, you'll need to register for an API key (although it is free).
 (2) It uses Javascript so search engines won't see the Bible text, and nor will users with javascript turned off.
 (3) Most importantly, it only shows a maximum of four verses (the ESV shows up to 500 verses!).